Helmholtz-UFZ/saqc/sphinxdoc/getting_started/TutorialCLI.rst

    qc = saqc.fromConfig(configpath('4'), data)

-which gives you separate plots for each line where the plotting option is set to ``True`` as well as one summary "data plot" that depicts the joint flags from all
+which gives you separate plots for each call to plot:
-tests:

 .. list-table::